-Universal credit claimants reveal fears over impending cut
+Meet the claimants facing £86 monthly cut in universal credit

 I’ve been trying not to think about the cut.
 It fills me with utter dread.
 I don’t know what I’m going to do.
 Gas and electricity prices are going up and food prices have gone up, but they’re taking £86 off us – it’s horrific.

-Anthony Lyman, 35, Northampton, off work due to illness
+Anthony Lyman, 35, Northampton, unable to work due to illness

 I’ve been on universal credit since 2019, when I hit a crisis with my mental health and I had to give up my job in special needs support.
 I loved my job, but unfortunately life hits you.
 I became ill.